Whale watching in Mirissa can be an incredible experience.

 There’s no airport in Mirissa, but it is easy to reach by public transportation from any place in Southern Sri Lanka.

-To get to Mirissa from the airport you can take a private transfer, which you can book here.
+To get to Mirissa from the airport you can take a private transfer.
 Alternatively, take the bus to Matara and from there a tuk tuk to Mirissa.
-You can book your bus ticket here.

 From Galle, take one of the many buses headed to Matara and get off in Mirissa.
 Although Mirissa is only 36 km away from Galle, it can take up to 2 hours to get there, depending on traffic.